Tuesday, 10 March 2026

 1. Tech and IT professionals

-The average salary for IT professionals ranges from €35,000 to €70,000 per year, depending on experience and location.
-Milan and Turin are major tech hubs in Northern Italy, but Rome and Bologna are also attracting new digital companies.
+In particular, Milan and Turin are major tech hubs in Northern Italy, while Rome and Bologna are also attracting new digital companies.

 2. Healthcare specialists